RogerCronin/RewardsApp/readme.md

 `/static` is where the static files for the website are located.
 The webserver can be run by clicking `run.bat` or the `server.jar` file located in the root directory.
 It is a basic webserver that tries to service API calls if the URI is pointing to an api endpoint, otherwise serves static files.

 **TODO:**
-- Write `DDatabaseManager` that can query and set information in the database
+- Write `DatabaseManager` that can query and set information in the database
 - Implement `DatabaseManager` into `APIManager`
 - Finish frontend
 - Figure out where points are being stored in the database and ensure point total is queried